ChainJackson/Chain.github.io/_pages/about.md

 * **Reviews for Scientific Journals:**
   * Journal of the Mechanics and Physics of Solids (JMPS), Sept.
 2024 --
   * International Journal of Mechanical Sciences (IJMS), Mar.
 2025 --

+# Research Projects
+1. Mechanical theories and experimental methods for high-throughput characterization of long-term service performance of materials, supported by the National Natural Science Foundation of China (No. 12192210), 2022.01-2026.12, Participated.
+2. Mechanical theories of high-throughput experimental characterization methods of gradient specimens via the full-field analysis, supported by the National Natural Science Foundation of China (No. 12192211), 2022.01-2026.12, Participated.
+3. Control and application of piezoelectric metamaterials and elastic waves, supported by the Natural Science Foundation of Zhejiang Province (No. LD21A020001), 2022.01-2024.12, Participated.

 # News
 * "Dual Hamiltonian transformation and magnetoelectro-thermo-viscoelastic contact analysis", was listed on SSRN's Top 10 Downloads list for: *Difference & Differential Equations eJournal*, *MathRN: Applications of Difference & Differential Equations (Topic)*, and *Computational & Applied Mathematics eJournal* [Jan.
 2025 -- Mar.
 2025]